rspeele/infix.el/README.md

 ## Doesn't require spaces

-Elisp parses `1+2` as a symbol, strange though it is.
+Elisp is very liberal in what it considers a "symbol" (variable name).
+It parses `1+2` as a symbol, strange though it is.
+You can actually use this like any other symbol, for example assigning it a value with `(setq 1+2 37)`.
+The `$` macro automatically works around this wacky feature, breaking the symbol out into the separate terms `1 + 2` before translating it to `(+ 1 2)`.
+This process is called "deglobbing".

-Normally you can actually use this like any other symbol, for example assigning it a value with `(setq 1+2 0)`.
-The `$` macro automatically breaks this out and re-parses it as `1 + 2` before translating it to `(+ 1 2)`.
+This behavior can admittedly be confusing in the presence of variables `named-like-this`.
+Because such variable names are idiomatic in Lisp, they are special-cased by the deglobber and NOT treated as subtraction unless you use spaces.
+That is, `($ a+b)` expands to `(+ a b)`, and `($ a - b)` expands to `(- a b)`, but `($ a-b)` expands to `a-b`.

-If you don't want this behavior (which can admittedly be confusing when it treats variables `named-like-this` as subtraction), you can use the `$:` macro instead, which does not do any mangling of symbols.
+If you want to keep it simple at the expense of requiring spaces around every operator, you can use the `$:` macro instead, which does not do any mangling of symbols.

 ## Plays nicely with s-exprs